Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Introduction

 \section{Introduction}

-Graph foundation models (GFMs) have recently emerged as a central research direction in graph machine learning \citep{mao2024position,huang2025how,huang2025hyper}.
-However, their effectiveness on node classification benchmarks has so far been limited, with performance improvements over standard task-specific graph neural networks (GNNs) \citep{Kipf16,velic2018graph,finkelshtein2024cooperative} often being marginal \citep{graphany2024, finkelshtein2025equivariance}.
-A growing body of work argues that this shortfall is primarily due to the characteristic of the training data: many available pretraining graphs are small in scale, contain outdated node features, and rely on heuristic or artificial topological structures, making them poor representatives of real-world graphs \citep{bechler2025position,platonov2023critical,tonshoff2023did}.
+Graph foundation models (GFMs) have recently emerged as a central research direction in graph machine learning \citep{mao2024position,huang2025how}.
+However, their effectiveness on node classification benchmarks has so far been limited, with performance improvements over standard task-specific graph neural networks (GNNs) \citep{Kipf16,velic2018graph} often being marginal \citep{graphany2024, finkelshtein2025equivariance}.
+A growing body of work argues that this shortfall is primarily due to the characteristics of the training data: many available pretraining graphs are small in scale, contain outdated node features, and rely on heuristic or artificial topological structures, making them poor representatives of real-world graphs \citep{bechler2025position,platonov2023critical,coupette2025metricruleallprincipled}.

 In contrast, tabular foundation models (TFMs) have demonstrated broad applicability by representing heterogeneous domains in a unified tabular format.
-This perspective has enabled strong generalization in settings as diverse as computer vision \citep{mccarter2025exactly}, natural language processing \citep{van2024position,hegselmann2023tabllm, mraz2025towards}.
-This motivates our central research question: \emph{Can the generalization strengths of tabular foundation models be effectively leveraged to build a graph foundation model for node classification?}
+This perspective has enabled strong generalization in settings as diverse as computer vision \citep{mccarter2025exactly}, natural language processing \citep{van2024position,hegselmann2023tabllm, mraz2025towards}, and time-series forecasting~\citep{hoo2025tablestimetabpfnv2outperforms}.
+This motivates our central research question: \emph{Can the generalization strengths of tabular foundation models be effectively leveraged to build a foundation model for node classification?}

-To address this question, we first observe that once the graph’s topological structure has been exploited, either through neighbor aggregation or through least-squares solutions in GraphAny~\citep{graphany2024} and TS-GNNs~\citep{finkelshtein2025equivariance}, the node classification problem naturally reduces to a classification task over the set of feature vectors.
-At this stage, the objective is to map these vectors to labels.
-In traditional GNNs and TS-GNNs, this step is typically handled by a lightweight classifier, whereas GraphAny relies on a more elaborate attention mechanism to obtain the final predictions.
-Thus, this perspective naturally aligns node classification with tabular learning and opens the door to leveraging TFMs.
+To address this question, we first observe that once the graph’s topological structure has been exploited, either through neighbor aggregation or through least-squares solutions in GraphAny~\citep{graphany2024} and TS-GNNs~\citep{finkelshtein2025equivariance}, the node classification problem reduces to predicting labels from feature vectors.
+At this stage, the goal is simply to map vectors to labels.
+In traditional GNNs and TS-GNNs, this is typically done with a lightweight classifier, whereas GraphAny employs a more elaborate attention mechanism to produce the final predictions.
+This perspective naturally aligns node classification with tabular learning, allowing us to leverage TFMs.